epic-pigeon/turing_complete_cpp_templates/README.md

 Features:
  - recursion
  - variables
- - let in statements
  - conditions
  - any data type potential
+ - no runtime cost

 Limitations:
- - variable and function names are ints, can be improved with constants
  - the default compiler's max template recursion depth is 1024, can be increased with flags
- - awkward syntax
+ - weird syntax
+ - you might get fired / expelled